-a.
+- a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
-Show on site plans, if any.

-This is a non-project action that covers the entire city and does not include site-specific development or site plans.
-The City is served by a network of state, local roads, and highways.
-Impacts to public rights-of-way will be addressed during project-specific development and environmental review.
+Show on site plans, if any. - The PROS Plan applies citywide.
+The City is served by a network of state and local roads and highways. - b.

-b.
 Is the site or affected geographic area currently served by public transit?
 If so, generally describe.
-If not, what is the approximate distance to the nearest transit stop?

-This is a non-project action that covers the entire city and does not include site-specific development.
-The City is served by King County Transit; however, the school districts provide bus transportation to students in the respective districts attending its schools.
+If not, what is the approximate distance to the nearest transit stop? - This is a non-project action that covers the entire city and does not include sitespecific development.
+The City is served by King County Transit. - c.

-c.
 How many additional parking spaces would the completed project or non-project proposal have?
-How many would the project or proposal eliminate?

-This is a non-project action that covers the entire city and does not include site-specific development.
-Parking associated with future projects will be reviewed during project permitting and will be subject to development regulations in effect at the time of application.
+How many would the project or proposal eliminate? - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+Parking associated with future park development and related capital facilities projects will be reviewed during project permitting and will be subject to development regulations in effect at the time of application. - d.

-d.
 Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle or state transportation facilities, not including driveways?
-If so, generally describe (indicate whether public or private).

-This is a non-project action that covers the entire city and does not include site-specific development.
-The city's overall transportation needs will be reviewed as part of its Transportation Plan, Capital Facilities Plan, and Comprehensive Plan update.
-Typically, frontage improvements will be required with new development.
+If so, generally describe (indicate whether public or private). - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+The city's overall transportation needs will be reviewed as part of its Transportation Plan, Capital Facilities Plan, and Comprehensive Plan update. - e.

-e.
 Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation?
-If so, generally describe.

-N/A - This is a non-project action that covers the entire city and does not include sitespecific development.
-The City is not located near rail or air transportation; however, boats and watercrafts operate on Lake Sawyer but are not expected to be impacted by future school projects.
+If so, generally describe. - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+The City is not located near rail or air transportation, boats and watercrafts operate on Lake Sawyer. - f.

-f.
 How many vehicular trips per day would be generated by the completed project or proposal?
 If known, indicate when peak volumes would occur and what percentage of the volume would be trucks (such as commercial and nonpassenger vehicles).
-What data or transportation models were used to make these estimates?

-N/A - This is a non-project action that covers the entire city and does not include sitespecific development.
-Transportation modeling and traffic impacts associated with future development proposals will be analyzed as part of a development proposal.
+What data or transportation models were used to make these estimates? - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+Future park development proposals will analyze this information. - g.

-g.
 Will the proposal interfere with, affect or be affected by the movement of agricultural and forest products on roads or streets in the area?
-If so, generally describe.

-This is a non-project action that covers the entire city and does not include site-specific development; however, no such impact is expected with future development.
+If so, generally describe. - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+No such impact is expected.